mbt1/ct20231211/README.md

 ### The Report Viewer

 The report viewer is a simple React app that does not require a backend and therefore can be hosted on AWS S3 Websites.
 The parts involved here are several React typical files in the `frontent/public` and `frontend/src` folders.
 The main functionality lives in the `frontend/src/App.js` file.
+There is also a `frontend/terraform` folder that contains the code necessary for the infrastructure build.

 `App.js` makes use of a cascade of `useState` and `useEffect` hooks to facilitate the drop-down and the display of the reports. the drop-down is dynamically loaded based on the files in the `ct20231211-reports` bucket.
 Any change to the drop-down causes the app to load the new report and display it (read-only).
 There is also a download button if you want to further peruse the report.